 National Center for Biotechnology Information

 Love, M.S., C.W.
-Mecklenburg, T.A.
-Mecklenburg, and L.K.
+Mecklenberg, T.A.
+Mecklenberg, and L.K.
 Thorsteinson (2005).
 Resource Inventory of Marine and Estuarine Fishes of the West Coast and Alaska: A Checklist of North Pacific and Arctic Ocean Species from Baja California to the Alaska-Yukon Border.
+U.S. Geological Survey:1-278.